PsyTeachR/ads-v1/docs/04-data.md

 ### View()

-A familiar way to look at the table is given by <code><span class='fu'><a target='_blank' href='https://rdrr.io/r/utils/View.html'>View</a></span><span class='op'>(</span><span class='op'>)</span></code> (uppercase 'V'), which opens a data table up in a viewer that looks a bit like Excel.
+A familiar way to look at the table is given by <code><span class='fu'><a target='_blank' href='https://rdrr.io/r/utils/View.html'>View</a></span><span class='op'>(</span><span class='op'>)</span></code> (uppercase 'V'), which opens up a data table in the console pane using a viewer that looks a bit like Excel.
 This command can be useful in the console, but don't ever put this one in a script because it will create an annoying pop-up window when the user runs it.
-Or you can click on an object in the  <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>environment pane</a> - just be aware that if you table is very large and has a lot of columns it might not show all of them.
+You can also click on an object in the  <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>environment pane</a> to open it in the same interface.
 You can close the tab when you're done looking at it; it won't remove the object.

 ```r